-I remember it vividly… JoJo greeting us at the door doing the pee pee dance and maybe letting a little slip (we eventually moved the greeting outside - you know, less clean up that way).
+I remember it vividly… Jojo greeted us at the door doing the pee-pee dance and maybe letting a little slip (we eventually moved the greeting outside - you know, less clean up that way).
 I should clarify, JoJo was their adorable Pomeranian.

 As you can tell this recipe holds a special place in my heart and in my belly.
 It’s a really simple recipe but super tasty.
 So if cooking isn’t your jam, this recipe will be.

 It’s so easy - you literally mix, dip and bake.
 The chicken comes out golden on the outside and tender and juicy on the inside.
 I love the fact that you get that nice crusted chicken without having to fry it!! 🙂

 There are not a whole lot of ingredients or steps involved to put this together.